Pentagon-Trump clash breaks open over military and protests

-Both Trump and Esper also drew stinging, rare public criticism from Trump’s first defense secretary, Jim Mattis, in the most public pushback of Trump’s presidency from the men he put at the helm of the world’s most powerful military.
+Both Trump and Defense Secretary Mark Esper are also drawing stinging, rare public criticism from Trump’s first defense secretary, Jim Mattis, in the most public pushback of Trump’s presidency from the men he put at the helm of the world’s most powerful military.

 Esper angered Trump when he said he opposed using military troops for law enforcement, seemingly taking the teeth out of the president’s threat to use the Insurrection Act.
-Esper said the 1807 law should be invoked “only in the most urgent and dire of situations.”
+Esper said the 1807 law should be invoked in the United States “only in the most urgent and dire of situations.”
 He added, “We are not in one of those situations now.”

 Former Secretary Mattis, a retired Marine general, lambasted both Trump and Esper in an essay in The Atlantic for their consideration of using the active-duty military in law enforcement — and for the use of the National Guard in clearing out a largely peaceful protest near the White House on Monday evening.